 I watched this reality unfolding in front of my eyes, forgetting that I was only a stone throw away from Pretoria CBD, nestled not in the embrace of nature on some Game Farm or Rural Reserve, NO, I was in a 2 square kilometer island of nature surrounded by the tormenting seas of civilisation.
 Overhead powerlines less that 600 meters from us, Metro Rail lines less than 400 meters away, one of the main access routes to Northern Pretoria within 200 meters from us, an airport approach path above us...
 And yet these majestic eagles had decided to make their nest here in the midst of the hustle and bustle of the Urban Jungle!!!

 My wife (and Joint Project Co-ordinator) once, after a display just like the one above, commented:"The Lord must have been in a GREAT mood when He created these majestic creatures, for they are truly perfect".
 Which seems fitting as our Creator even 'branded' them with the sign of an angel on their rump.

 Welcome to the Official Wonderboom Urban Verreaux's Eagle Monitoring Project (W.U.V.E.P.)
 Website!

 Please take the time to read through the tabs above to see the plight of these majestic creatures...

-This site is sanctioned by: We are also Affiliated to:
+We work in conjunction with: We are also Affiliated to: